-Loss Control Services Inc. was founded in 1985, specializing in live training seminars in security and alcohol server training in Minnesota, North Dakota, Wisconsin, and Iowa.
-Our founder, Bob, has personally taught close to 4000 live seminars and trained over 200,000 people throughout Minnesota, North Dakota, Iowa, South Dakota, and Wisconsin since 1985.
+Loss Control Services, Bob's original alcohol training business, was founded in 1985.
+He specialized in giving live training seminars for security and alcohol server training in Minnesota, Wisconsin, Iowa, and North Dakota.
+Our founder, Bob Pomplun, has personally taught close to 4,000 live seminars and trained over 200,000 people throughout the upper Midwest.

-In 2007, Serving Alcohol Inc. was born, an online training service provider for bartenders across the United States.
-We took Bob's 35 plus years of experience in the hospitality industry and created responsible alcohol server training.
-With his experience and our ability to work with state commissions, we're sure to have you and your business covered.
-Our alcohol training and certification courses with Robert's guidance have benefited thousands of bartenders, servers, managers, owners, and security staff across the nation.
-Our alcohol certification courses will prepare you and your staff with knowledge as the most critical component of responsible alcohol service.
+In 2007, Serving Alcohol Inc. was created as an alternative to live seminars.
+We focus on online, state-approved alcohol training for bartenders, servers, managers, and owners of businesses across the United States.
+We took Bob's 35-plus years of experience in the hospitality industry and created responsible alcohol server training specific to each state.
+With his experience and our ability to work with state liquor commissions, we have your business covered.
+Our alcohol training and certification courses, with Robert's guidance, have benefited thousands of bartenders, servers, managers, owners, and security staff across the nation.
+Our alcohol certification courses will prepare you and your staff with knowledge of the most critical component of responsible alcohol service.
 We regularly add new states and are now in over half of the United States.
 As well as also offer training on Management and Mixology.
-Thru our Business Accounts, we offer a bulk discount to businesses (big and small) and a Business Dashboard for tracking progress and downloading certificates.
+Through our Business Accounts, we offer a bulk discount to businesses (big and small) and a Business Dashboard for tracking progress and downloading certificates.

 - With Bartending License Help, we offer The Ultimate Guide To Bartending bundle and a micro-course on How To Make More Tips.

-- Thru Tap Series, we offer Food Handling courses.
+- Through State Food Safety, we offer Food Handling courses.

-- Thru Patronscan, we offer a discount on front-line ID scanners.
+- Through Patronscan, we offer a discount on the most advanced front-line ID scanners.